 We love-love-love the artwork in this Baublebar email.

 Nothing matches an elegant diamond bracelet like a good old American-style hotdog, right?
 It’s unexpected and fun.
 It’s good design, too, because the hot dogs frame the different discounts.

-Subject: Shop the Memorial Day sale and save
+Shop the Memorial Day Sale and Save

 Here’s where you, the email guru at your company, have to persuade your team to zig where everybody else would zag.

 Sun and fun are the prevailing themes in most Memorial Day email campaigns, but this email zooms in on another another essential aspect of holidays and living outdoors: getting far away from the city hubbub.
-The setting sun on the water, the city across the bay, the couple relaxing just before or after the dinner party – if this email makes you wish you were here right now, then our work is done.
+The setting sun on the water, the city across the bay, the couple relaxing just before or after the dinner party – if this email makes you wish you were there right now, then our work is done.

-Subject: How to pack for Memorial Day.
+How to pack for Memorial Day.